MarcWadai/small-agroleague/README.md

 ## Backend

+Disclaimer :
+There was some last minute error and I could not make the seeds file working properly.
+(Couldn't insert posts and reco).
+So to test the application you will have to create data manually.
+I inserted the insomnia file so you can use it with postman or other request tools.
+Sorry about that.

 ### Setup
 For a faster integration, I used a boilerplate that included most of the tools that I was going to use in my nodejs web server application : https://github.com/antonio-lazaro/prisma-express-typescript-boilerplate/tree/main